Appdynamics/process-monitoring-extension/README.md

    metricPrefix: "Server|Component:<Component-ID>|Custom Metrics|Process Monitor|"
    metricPrefix: "Custom Metrics|Process Monitor|"
    ```
- 2. `instances`: process instances that are to be monitored. `displayName` which is mandatory is rendered on the metric browser and the process metrics are reported under this name.
+ 2. `instances`: process instances that are to be monitored. `displayName` which is mandatory is used to render the process name on the metric browser and all the process metrics are reported under this name.
 The process to be monitored can be configured in three ways: `regex`/`pid`/`pidFile`.
    For process checker, in case of regex, please make sure the pattern uniquely identifies the process of interest.
    ```
     instances: